Youth Liberation Front protest in Seattle recalls familiar police standoffs as federal agents stay out of view

 “When members of crowds perceive law enforcement authorities as taking indiscriminate enforcement action against an entire crowd, many of whom are behaving peacefully … they’re typically not going to do what law enforcement officials think they’re going to do, which is get scared, go home and comply,” Maguire said.
 “Typically it’s the exact opposite reaction.
 People get defiant.”

 Seattle City Council members denounced Seattle police tactics on Capitol Hill last month and passed a law banning chemical agents, blast balls and other devices.
-A federal judge’s emergency ruling late Friday night blocked that from going into effect, adding another layer of anxiety ahead of the weekend.
+A federal judge’s emergency ruling late Friday blocked that from going into effect, adding another layer of anxiety ahead of the weekend.

 Police Chief Carmen Best had repeatedly criticized the new law, saying it would not allow officers to do their jobs safely and force them to resort to other means of crowd control.